Easy Street and Pleasant Meadows — tract homes in Pleasanton (1972)

 As an infill project within Pleasanton’s Del Prado neighborhood, Standard-Pacific Corporation built a collection of 3- and 4-bedroom homes under the names Easy Street, and Pleasant Meadows.
-Though technically part of the Del Prado neighborhood, Standard-Pacific never used the name to market the development—likely because Del Prado was already synonymous with founding builders Ditz-Crane and Mackay, and had a strong local reputation.
+Though technically part of the Del Prado neighborhood, Standard-Pacific never used that name to market the development.

 Vintage newspaper ad from July 1974 promoting the launch of Easy Street, a new housing development in Pleasanton.
 The ad features bold typography and marketing slogans like “the new home community with everything going for it,” along with pricing for four home plans ranging from $42,490 to $45,490.
 A snapshot of 1970s suburban real estate advertising.